Congregation Beth El Board

 Rabbi Neal Katz has served as the rabbi of Congregation Beth El in Tyler, TX since his ordination from HUC-JIR in 2003.
 Originally from Virginia Beach, VA, Neal attended George Mason University in Fairfax, VA where he received his undergraduate degree in political science and did graduate work in counseling.
 Neal has spent about 2½ years in Israel as a student and working with tour groups.

 In Tyler, Neal is involved in many non-profit agencies.
 He is a past board chair of the Hospice of East Texas, PATH, and the Samaritan Counseling Center of East Texas.

-Neal also serves on the Peace Day Tyler Committee and is on the statewide Board of the Texas Freedom Network.
+Neal also serves on the Peace Day Tyler Committee, the Tyler Loop, and is on the statewide Board of the Texas Freedom Network.